DesenTao/baty.net-hugo/content/post/2019/how-my-editor-looks-is-important-to-me.md

 draft = false
 +++

-[This post at irreal](https://irreal.org/blog/?p=8166) laments the fact that people make such a big deal out of how their text editor looks rather than its functionality.
+[This post at irreal](https://irreal.org/blog/?p=8166) laments the fact that people make such a big deal out of how their text editor looks, suggesting that it's only the functionality that matters.

 He quotes [Vivak Halder](https://blog.vivekhaldar.com/post/31970017734/new-frontiers-in-text-editing)...

 > “why should you ever care how your editor looks, unless you’re trying to win a screenshot competition?”

 In general, I agree, what my editor does and how it does it is what's most important.
+No one is ignoring

 But there's an easy answer to Vivak's question: I care about how my editor looks because _I stare at it all day_.
 How could I _not_ care deeply about how it looks?